sam-thao/US-Voters-2012-Pivot-Table/README.md

 Bring "State" back as a primary row dimension for granular analysis.
 Reformat "Confirmed Voters2" as a percentage of the state population.
 Identify states where younger voters contribute less than 10% to the overall turnout.
-Summary:

-## This analysis provides a framework for exploring 2012 voter data and uncovering fascinating trends related to turnout across states and demographic groups.
-By manipulating the data through pivot tables and calculated fields, we can gain valuable insights into voting patterns and inform future outreach efforts or policy initiatives.

-## Feel free to adapt and expand this framework to address additional research questions or delve deeper into specific aspects of the data.
-By applying analytical techniques and drawing informed conclusions, we can gain a clearer understanding of voter behavior and ultimately strengthen our democratic processes.